smackjax/ezee-ajax-phpmailer/README.md

     'required_values' => [
         // e.g., the 'name' key could hold a number, or text 'name' => null,
+        /* This is for if you have an optional input, like a message, that may or may not be submitted at all */ 'optional-val' => '(opt)',
         // For clarity: this would be like a text box with
         // the 'name' set to 'two-plus-two' and value set to '4' 'two-plus-two' => '4',

     ]
 ];